tangelia/Glow-Up/README.md

 * Express
 * MongoDB
 * Bootstrap
+* Passport
+* Handlebars

 ## Features
-Users can .
+Users can create a login with password and profile.
-Users can .
+Users can edit, delete and create reviews on recipes.
-Users can .
+Users can submit, edit and delete recipes.